arocull/Shepherd/README.md

 Entities are managed a little messily right now, but may be cleaned up in the future.
 First, to register an entity, add their name and corresponding ID to the [EntityID enum](src/Core/enums.h).
 Make sure to set their ID in their class constructor.

-All Entities have their Tick function called, but if you need certain behaviors that interact with other entities, like Fireballs bursting or a custom AI, you will likely have to add it in the main game loop, located in [main](src/Core/main.cpp), currently at around line 383 at time of writing.
-If it's an enemy, you may find the [AI Manager](src/Entities/ai_manager.h) more useful, letting you write lengthy functions without filling up `main.cpp`, and providing support for things like swarm targets (or `enemyGoal` as defined in the manager).
+All Entities have their Tick function called, but if you need certain behaviors that interact with other entities, like Fireballs bursting or a custom AI, you will likely have to add it in the main game loop, located in [game](src/Core/game.cpp), at around line 130 at time of writing.
+If it's an enemy, you may find the [AI Manager](src/Entities/ai_manager.h) more useful, letting you write lengthy functions without filling up `game.cpp`, and providing support for things like swarm targets (or `enemyGoal` as defined in the manager).

 If you want to spawn your enemy using the Level's ASCII tileset, you can edit the [GenerateMapFromFile](src/Map/map_loading.cpp) function and specify a specific ASCII character for your Entity.
 Otherwise, you can spawn them with [Triggers](#Triggers).